Awareness, Education, and Prevention

 - Responsible Employee: Employees with administrative or supervisory responsibilities at UNC Chapel Hill, or who have been designated as Campus Security Authorities, are required to report to the Equal Opportunity and Compliance Office all information disclosed related to an incident of possible discrimination, harassment, and sexual misconduct.
 Responsible Employees are notified of their status and reporting responsibilities.
 They are instructed to notify others if they are designated.
 Learn more about Responsible Employees.

-- Sexual Assault Nurse Examiner (SANE): Specially trained and certified medical professionals who are skilled in performing forensic medical-legal exams in medical facilities (including UNC Hospital and UNC Campus Health).
+- Sexual Assault Nurse Examiner (SANE): Specially trained and certified medical professionals who are skilled in performing forensic medical-legal exams in medical facilities (including UNC Hospital’s Emergency Department).
 Learn more about SANEs.

 - Title IX: Federal law enforcement by the Department of Education; Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in any federally funded education program or activity